Original Six: Corruption

 The league tolerated monopolistic practices by the owners.
 At one point, for instance, Red Wings owner James E. Norris effectively owned the Black Hawks as well and was also the largest stockholder in the Rangers.
-He also had significant influence over the Bruins by way of mortgages extended to the team to help keep it afloat during the Depression, which led some critics to joke that NHL stood for "Norris House League."
+He also had significant influence over the Bruins by way of mortgages extended to the team to help keep it afloat during the Great Depression, which led some critics to joke that NHL stood for "Norris House League."